Everything you need to know about email and your business.

 Here’s a quick view of the top platforms you may want to consider:

-Steps to Successfully Building Your Email List
+Steps to Successfully Build Your Email List

 Now this is the tough part.
 Building an email list isn’t going to be easy, but if you follow a few simple steps, you’ll be ahead of the game and pulling in email addresses by the bundle.
 There’s almost no limit on how creative you can get when trying to collect emails, but the following tips are a solid foundation to whatever strategy you choose: